 - Development Servicing Report Cards: Report cards will be provided to Council on a regular basis showing available capacity at the Thornbury Wastewater Treatment Plant, the Craigleith Wastewater Treatment Plant, and overall town capacity.

-- Update Watewater Treatment Plan Flow Assumptions: Town Staff will work with Grey County and the Ministry of Environment, Conservation and Parks to explore whether a different sewage flow per new connection should be used when estimating for a new development.
+- Update Wastewater Treatment Plan Flow Assumptions: Town Staff will work with Grey County and the Ministry of Environment, Conservation and Parks to explore whether a different sewage flow per new connection should be used when estimating for a new development.

 - Accelerate Completion of the Thornbury Wastewater Treatment Plant Phase 1A & 1B Expansions